GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
+> ### False scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
 >
-> ~ *Alan Kay*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts